The Manner Schnitten snack wafers are as much part of Vienna and Austria as the schnitzel or sausage stall.

-You may recall seeing the wafers in a less likely place than a Vienna cafe or supermarket, namely the movie Terminator 3.
-Arnold Schwarzenegger (yes, that one) is rumored to be a fan and a cyborg Arnie can be seen buying a packet in the film.
-A well-traveled wafer indeed.
+P.S.
+You may recall seeing the wafers in a less likely place than a Vienna cafe or supermarket.
+Arnold Schwarzenegger (yes, that one) is rumored to be a fan and a cyborg Arnie can be seen buying a packet in the film, Terminator 3.